|One-day Qualifiers||Super Tournaments|

 It is the responsibility of anglers to make sure the engine is registered in their name with Mercury prior to competing.
 Non-registered engines will not be eligible.
 Note: For engines purchased from Mercury pro staff, please call the warranty line to confirm registration eligibility.
 Also, please check both the boat and engine registrations.
 The registration process may differ in regards to first-purchaser criteria.

-MotorGuide $500 Award: Presented to the winner if he/she is the original registered owner/first purchaser of a 2011 or newer MotorGuide trolling motor.
-The Motorguide contingency bonus will be available for all qualifiers and super tournaments.
+MotorGuide Bonus – MotorGuide awards $500 to the winning boater in each qualifying tournament and super tournament if he or she is the original registered owner/first purchaser of a 2012 or newer MotorGuide trolling motor.

 • Angler must use the trolling motor all days of competition during the tournament.